vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/gemfire/manage-monitor.md

 # Management and Monitoring

-This topic introduces the primary tools for managing and monitoring Tanzu GemFire clusters: the gfsh command-line interface and the browser-based Management Console.
+This topic introduces the primary tools for managing and monitoring VMware Tanzu GemFire clusters: the gfsh command-line interface and the browser-based Management Console.
 Together, they enable administrators to efficiently configure, observe, and maintain cluster operations.

 ## gfsh Command-Line Tool

-The GemFire Shell (gfsh) is the recommended command-line interface for configuring, managing, and monitoring the Tanzu GemFire cluster.
+The Tanzu GemFire Shell (gfsh) is the recommended command-line interface for configuring, managing, and monitoring the Tanzu GemFire cluster.
 It allows you to:

 * Start and stop locators and cache servers
 * Create, modify, or destroy regions